venu0245/Linux/nfs.md

 ### Lab set-up on server side (192.168.10.60)

-* To commnicate from server to any other machines like 192.168.10.61 ,62
+* To commnicate from server to any client machines like 192.168.10.61 ,62
 * create a directory name as </nfs>
  ```
  .mkdir /nfs